-- Oats: You’ll need one cup of quick oats.
-I prefer organic, but regular oats are good, too.
+- Oats: I prefer organic, but regular oats are good, too.

-- Salt: A quarter teaspoon of kosher salt improves the texture and taste.
+- Salt: Kosher salt improves the texture and taste of the oatmeal cups.

 - Pumpkin Spice: Pumpkin pie spice provides a warm, fall flavor.
 Add up to two teaspoons, depending on how much spice you prefer.